gotchoices/vsk/README.md

 # vsk README
-VSK implements a set of simple featues and a keymap to facilitate more rapid text editing.
+VSK is a Visual Studio plugin that implements a set of simple featues and a keymap to facilitate more rapid text editing.

 In traditional keymaps, functions have sometimes been assigned to a key that might be easy to remember.
 For example, Ctrl-F might be used for "find."